alforj/muir/README.md

 ### Basic example
-A basic example using **muir** to explore the **mtcars** data set showing the 'cyl' and 'carb' columns and the relationship between them.
-Providing the "\*" qualifier (after the ":" separator) will show the top occuring values for those columns up to the limit indicated in the *node.limit* value.
-By default, the *node.limit* is set to 3 to curb run-away queries and unreadable trees.
-The value can be set explicitly when calling the **muir** function.
+A basic example using **muir** to explore the **mtcars** data set showing the 'cyl' and 'carb' columns and the relationship between them (in that order).

+Providing the "\*" qualifier (after the ":" separator) indicates that all distinct values in the column should be returned as separate nodes.
+Obviously, depending on the data this may result in a LOT of nodes.
+As a guard against this, especially during initial exploration, a *node.limit* parameter limits the number of nodes returned at each level and is defaulted to three (3).
+If there are more than 3 distinct values, then only the Top 3 occuring values will be returned.
+This global parameter can be adjusted for all node levels or specific limits can be provided individually for each *node.level* value.

 The resulting tree will be rendered starting with a level 0 node counting all rows in the data set.
-Each resulting level will be based on the columns provided by the user and will include nodes for each distinct value (up to the limit provided, in ascending order based on occurrences).
-Subsequent levels will carry the filters from previous parent nodes forward.
+Each resulting level will be based on the columns provided by the user in *node.levels*.
+Each subsequent level will carry the filters from previous parent nodes forward.
 Percentages will be provided for each node (compared to the level 0 count) by default and can be turned off if not desired.

 *tree.height* and *tree.width* values control how the tree is rendered and can be adjusted to best fit trees of various depths and widths.

 ```r